-(See also Section 25(13) On-call compensation)
+(See also Section 28(11) On-call compensation)

-Section 19 Emergency out-of-hours work
+Section 22 Emergency out-of-hours work

-- Emergency out-of-hours work includes work carried out on the basis of being called out to work outside regular working hours after having already left the site.
-This does not apply to the employee in on-call duty in accordance with the Section 18. - 2.
+- 1. Emergency out-of-hours work includes work carried out on the basis of being called out to work outside regular working hours after having already left the site. - 2.
 Emergency our-of-hours work is compensated for by paying the actual wages in addition to emergency call-out payment, the amount of which is determined based on the time of call out as follows: - A. If the call to work occurs outside regular working hours or while the employee has a day off, but no later than at 9 p.m., the compensation corresponds to the basic salary for one hour. - B. If the said call to work occurs between 9 p.m. and 6 a.m., the compensation corresponds to the basic salary for two hours.